human-substrate/Substrate/README.md

 [Introducing Substrate](https://danielmiessler.com/p/introducing-substrate)

-## How to Add Problems
+## How to Add Items

-You can add Problems to Substrate by submitting PRs to this repo.
+You can add Problems to Substrate by submitting PRs to modify the various files that make up the Substrate objects, e.g.: `Problems`, `Solutions`, `Ideas`, etc.

 We're working on a web-based interface for this as well to make it easier for non-coders to contribute.

 <br />

 > [!NOTE]
-> July 16, 2024 — Please contribute PRs to this README as you see fit.
+> July 27, 2024 — We moved to a single-repo structure to make the project easier to manage.

 ## Meta